micvbang/blog.vbang.dk/_posts/2024-06-19-eventdripper.md

 Before we really get going I want to note that, although we'll be talking about sending emails, the point I'm trying to make is much more general.
 It just so happens that notifications are a _very_ natural context to describe this problem with.
 Every time I've tried to explain these ideas, I always end up going back to notifications.

-A final thing before we continue: I'll need a pinky promise that you won't use this spam people.
+A final thing before we continue: I'll need a pinky promise that you won't use this to spam people.
 No. Yes, _seriously_.
 Spam is easily top 3 on the list of the 7 deadly sins.

 We good?
 Alright.